Zero Mostel: Reception and collaborations

 Other producers, such as Jerome Robbins and Hal Prince, preferred to hire Mostel on short contracts, knowing that he would become less faithful to the script as time went on.
 His exuberant personality, though largely responsible for his success, had also intimidated others in his profession and prevented him from receiving some important roles.
-In his autobiography Kiss Me Like a Stranger, actor Gene Wilder describes being initially terrified of Mostel.
+In his autobiography Kiss Me Like a Stranger, Gene Wilder describes being initially terrified of Mostel.
 However, just after being introduced, Mostel got up, walked over to Wilder, hugged him, and planted a big kiss on his lips.
 Wilder claims to be grateful to Mostel for teaching him such a valuable lesson, and for picking Wilder up every day so that they could ride to work together.
 He also tells the story of a dinner celebrating the release of The Producers.
 Mostel switched Wilder's place card with Dick Shawn's, allowing Wilder to sit at the main table.
-Mostel and Wilder later worked together in Rhinoceros and the Letterman cartoons for the children's show The Electric Company.
+Mostel and Wilder later worked together in Rhinoceros and the Letterman cartoons for The Electric Company.
 The two remained close friends until Mostel's death.

-Mostel was the subject of the 2006 retrospective play Zero Hour, written and performed by actor/playwright Jim Brochu.
-The play recounts events from Mostel's life and career, including his HUAC testimony, his professional relationships, and his theatrical work.
+Mostel was the subject of the play Zero Hour (2006), written and performed by actor/playwright Jim Brochu.
+It recounts events from Mostel's life and career, including his HUAC testimony, his professional relationships and his theatrical work.

+Clive Barnes, reviewing Ulysses in Nightotown, wrote It is part of Mr. Mostel's power that he can play a deflated sack of flour with human dignity, and he can make grotesque faces that suggest pain more than humor.
+His shambling aggressiveness is vulnerable from the start, and that mustache, that effort to make an aging cherub into an aging satyr never fools anyone.
+And the voice, mellifluous, and yet always with a slice of irony under its tongue, is as expressive as the upturned eyes, the overemphasized gestures.
+Some actors use outrageous tricks to disguise themselves; Mr. Mostel uses them to define himself.